 | Category | Productivity suite AI |

-No. Microsoft states Copilot for Microsoft 365 prompts, responses, and data accessed via Microsoft Graph are not used to train foundation models.
+No. Microsoft states that prompts, responses, and data accessed through Microsoft Graph aren’t used to train foundation LLMs, including those used by Microsoft 365 Copilot.

-Retention: Copilot interaction history is stored in the tenant under existing Microsoft 365 retention and eDiscovery policies — your admins already govern it.
+Retention: Copilot interaction history is stored in the tenant under the Microsoft 365 retention and eDiscovery policies your admins already control.

-HIPAA is the gate: Microsoft offers HIPAA BAAs covering Microsoft 365 services under its Product Terms; confirm Copilot coverage for your license and configuration with Microsoft.
+HIPAA is the gate: Microsoft states it enters into Business Associate Agreements with its covered-entity and business-associate customers for its enterprise products and services.
+Confirm that Copilot is in scope for your licence and configuration — a BAA covering Microsoft 365 is not automatically a decision about every feature you turn on.
 Until a BAA is confirmed in writing, treat Microsoft Copilot for M365 as off-limits for anything containing PHI — patient names, appointment details, clinical notes, even "anonymized" summaries that could be re-identified.

 For SEC/FINRA-regulated firms the questions are recordkeeping and confidentiality: can communications through Microsoft Copilot for M365 be captured for books-and-records requirements, and do the data terms hold up in vendor due diligence?
 Full tenant-level control: license assignment, Purview sensitivity labels, DLP, audit logging, retention policies.